 The average elevation of Yellowstone is roughly 8,000 feet (2,400 meters).
 That means there are sections of the park that sit at both higher and lower altitudes, which will have an impact on weather conditions.
 Expect temperatures to be warmer and more stable at the lower elevations, and colder as you climb higher.
 Additionally, the weather conditions can change rapidly in the mountains, warming up and cooling off quickly, or bringing in rain and snow showers when the skies were clear just a short time earlier.
 Be prepared for those shifting conditions to occur, as they can be a challenge at any time of the year.

-Spring is a season of transition and new life in Yellowstone, where the harsh and often long winter can take a long time to loosen its grip.
-Cold temperatures and heavy snowfall abound during the spring, when daytime highs, on average, reach 35 degrees Fahrenheit (2 degrees Celsius) in March and as warm as 51 degrees Fahrenheit (10 degrees Celsius) in May.
-Overnight temperatures during that same period are usually still well below zero degrees Fahrenheit, ranging from single digit lows in the early part of spring and climbing up to 25 degrees Fahrenheit (-4 degrees Celsius) later in the season.
+Cold temperatures and heavy snowfall abound during the spring, when daytime highs, on average, reach 37 degrees Fahrenheit (3 degrees Celsius) in March and as warm as 51 degrees Fahrenheit (10 degrees Celsius) in May.
+Overnight temperatures during that same period are usually still well below zero degrees Fahrenheit, ranging from single digit lows in the early part of spring and climbing up to 28 degrees Fahrenheit (-2 degrees Celsius) later in the season.
 Precipitation typically still comes in the form of snow during this time of year, with an average of 26 inches (66 cm) falling in March, trailing off to just 6 inches (15 cm) in May.

 What to pack: Bring plenty of waterproof layers, hats, and gloves.